lamida/mssd-machine-learning/README.md

-# mssd-machine-learning
+# 51.504 Secure Software Engineering

-Lecture notes and relevant materials of SUTD MSSD Machine Learning Course
+This is repository for lecture notes and relevant learning materials for [Machine Learning](https://istd.sutd.edu.sg/courses/mssd/machine-learning/) course that I take as part of [Master Security in Security by Design (MSSD)](https://istd.sutd.edu.sg/education/mssd/) in [Singapore University of Techology and Design](https://www.sutd.edu.sg/).
+The instructor of this module is De Wen Soh.